mosharaf/eecs598/Assignmnets/Assignment2/README.md

 Due: __Apr 5, 2019, 11:59 PM__

-Note: Currently the Cloudlab utah cluster is having some network issues.
-So you cannot create experiments.
-Stay tuned for an announcement later with updated instructions once the issue clears .

 ## Overview

 [TensorFlow](https://www.tensorflow.org/) is an open source software library for numerical computation using data flow graphs.
 As a successor to [DistBelief](https://static.googleusercontent.com/media/research.google.com/en//archive/large_deep_networks_nips2012.pdf), TensorFlow was originally designed to build a machine learning system that operates at